Martin Mull, hip comic and actor from 'Fernwood Tonight' and 'Roseanne,' dies at 80

 Other comedians and actors were often his biggest fans.

-"Martin was the greatest," "Bridesmaids" director Paul Feig said in an X post.
-"So funny, so talented, such a nice guy.
+"Martin was the greatest," "Bridesmaids" director Paul Feig said on X. "So funny, so talented, such a nice guy.
 Was lucky enough to act with him on The Jackie Thomas Show and treasured every moment being with a legend.
 Fernwood Tonight was so influential in my life."

+Mull is survived by his daughter and musician Wendy Haas, his wife since 1982.

 Credit: AP